avrilcoghlan/LittleBookofRBioinformatics/src/chapter3_answers.rst

 as the curators add additional information to the NCBI Sequence records in RefSeq, such as references to papers that discuss a particular sequence).

+Q5. *How many nucleotide sequences were submitted to NCBI by Matthew Berriman?*

+To answer this, you need to go to www.ncbi.nlm.nih.gov, and select "Nucleotide" from the drop-down list, as you want to search for nucleotide sequences.

+Then in the search box, type "Berriman M"[AU] and press 'Search'.

+Here [AU] specifies the name of the person who either submitted the sequence to the NCBI database, or wrote a paper describing the sequence.

+On the results page, it should say at the top: "Found 460052 nucleotide sequences.
+Nucleotide (250328)   EST (121075)   GSS (88649)".
+This means that 460052 DNA/RNA sequences were either submitted to the NCBI database by someone called M. Berriman, or were described in a paper by someone called M. Berriman.
+Of these, 250328 were DNA/RNA sequences, 121075 were EST sequences (part of mRNAs), and 88649 were DNA sequences from genome sequencing projects (GSS or Genome Sequence Survey sequences).

+Note that unfortunately the NCBI website does not allow us to search for "Berriman Matthew"[AU] so we cannot be sure that all of these sequences were submitted by Matthew Berriman.

 Contact
 -------